|About this course:|

 Block 4 Developing applications: this block explores how applications are planned, designed and developed by IT professionals, examining project planning, application design, development environments and tools as well as application deployment and maintenance.

-Project: at the end of the course, you will carry out a substantial project drawing on earlier work on case studies and applying the skills and techniques from each block.
+Project: at the end of the module, you will carry out a substantial project drawing on earlier work on case studies and applying the skills and techniques from each block.

 In addition, using three case studies, you’ll examine aspects of real world web applications.